 Albany is a larger medium-sized city located in the state of New York.
 With a population of 96,460 people and 35 constituent neighborhoods, Albany is the tenth largest community in New York.
-Albany has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Albany was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.